Key message: New ideas don't fall from the sky. They arise from knowledge and practice.

 "An analogy is said to exist when the pattern of relations amongst one set of elements ... is shared with that of another set."
 (Barr, N. (2014).
 Reasoned connections: Complex creativity and dual-process theories of cognition.
 UWSpace, p.
 12)

-Rules (patterns) often apply to the relationships between the elements of a system.
-If two systems have analogies, it may be possible to apply the rules of the known system to the unknown system.
+If two objects (systems) have analogies, it may be possible to apply the rules of the known system to the unknown system.
 People with a great general knowledge know the most important rules in many fields and can transfer them from one field to another.

 3. Problem-solving knowledge